MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/02/devtools.md

 <!-- Title: Console improvements make filtering more consistent  -->
 <!-- Subtitle: The Log Levels dropdown list is more clearly disabled when using filters in the Console sidebar.  -->

 While you filter with the [Console Sidebar](../../../console/reference.md#open-the-console-sidebar), the filters in the [Log Levels](../../../console/reference.md#filter-by-log-level) dropdown list aren't available.
 Previously, the **Log Levels** dropdown list was highlighted when you hovered over it, even while a filter from the **Console Sidebar** was selected.
 In Microsoft Edge version 90, the **Log Levels** dropdown list is no longer highlighted when you hover over it while a filter from the **Console Sidebar** is selected.

-To learn more about filtering in the **Console**, see [Filter Messages](../../../console/reference.md#filter-messages).
+To learn more about filtering in the **Console**, see [Filter Messages](../../../console/reference.md#filter-messages) in _Console features reference_.

 Previously, if you open the **Console sidebar** and hover on **Default levels**, it was highlighted: